Together with You

 In addition, some renter’s insurance policies offer unemployment coverage provisions.
 Read your renter’s insurance policy and contact your insurance provider to see if you qualify for this optional coverage.
 There may also be other loan opportunities with a 401K retirement fund or other assets.

-If you are still unable to make your full rent payment due to the pandemic, please contact us using this form.
-We’ll email you a link to a Hardship Affidavit to confirm that you have a COVID-19 related financial hardship preventing you from paying rent as required by your lease.
+If you are still unable to make your full rent payment due to the pandemic, please request the Hardship Statement document using this form.
+We’ll email you a link to a more detailed Hardship Statement document to provide details about the financial hardship preventing you from paying rent as required by your lease.

-Once you submit the Hardship Affidavit, an Invitation Homes representative will personally contact you within 7 days to discuss your specific situation and available options.
+Once you submit the Hardship Statement, an Invitation Homes representative will contact you to discuss your specific situation and available options.

 Frequently Asked Questions

 Below is a list of frequently asked questions we have received from our residents regarding our COVID-19 response.
 Tap or click each question to show the answer.